folterj/BioImageOperation/README.md

 The tool uses the widely used OpenCV for many of it's image operations, with an efficient tracking algorithm allowing real time processing.

-This is a Microsoft Visual Studio 2019 / C++ CMake project
+This is a CMake / Qt / Microsoft Visual Studio 2019 project

-The project can either be opened as a Visual Studio project opening the solution file, or as a CMake project by opening the BioImageOperation root folder.
+The project can be opened as a CMake or Qt project by opening the BioImageOperation root folder, or as a Visual Studio project opening the solution file.

 ## Requirements
 - CMake ([cmake.org](https://cmake.org/)) / Visual Studio ([visualstudio.microsoft.com](https://visualstudio.microsoft.com/))